"Feeling screwed up at a screwed up time in a screwed up place does not necessarily make you screwed up."

 - Clark Kenting: Mark needs glasses and seemingly can't speak above a mutter, which initially convinces Nora that he can't be Harry.

-- Made Myself Sad: Mark, but thankfully, he was too depressed to kill himself.
+- Made Myself Sad: Mark, but luckily, he was too depressed to kill himself.

-- No Dead Body Poops: After the call-in guest kills himself, Harry talks about suicide during the following broadcast, citing being found after the inverse of this trope kicks in as one of the reasons suicide is bad.
+- No Dead Body Poops: Averted after the call-in guest kills himself, Harry talks about suicide during the following broadcast, citing being found after the inverse of this trope kicks in as one of the reasons suicide is bad.
+"Girls you never spoke to are going Why Why Why?...And you've got a load in your shorts!"

 - Playful Hacker: Happy Harry is a pirate radio equivalent.